Cantera/cantera-website/pages/compiling/configure-build-dev.rst

 to the directory where MATLAB is installed must be specified using the following
 option:

+* :ref:`matlab_toolbox <matlab-toolbox-dev>`
 * :ref:`matlab_path <matlab-path-dev>`

 Fortran Module Options
 ^^^^^^^^^^^^^^^^^^^^^^

-Building the Fortran module requires a compatible Fortran comiler.
+Building the Fortran module requires a compatible Fortran compiler.
 SCons will attempt to find a compatible compiler by default in the ``PATH`` environment variable.
 The following options control how the Fortran module is built: